Happy Gay Travel

 How much extra money should I budget for this trip?

 The vast majority of your expenses are covered, including all transportation during the trip, accommodation, and many activities.
-All breakfasts and several lunches and dinners are also included.
+All but two breakfasts and several lunches and dinners are also included.
 So apart from gifts and souvenirs, which vary greatly from one individual to another, your only expenses are likely to be as follows:

 • Activities of your choice.
 Our philosophy is that if most people will enjoy a particular activity, we include it in the price.
 So on many days, you're covered.
 The overview of this trip, here on the web, tells what's included.